suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The algorithms described in this document assume that the party performing payload encryption

-- shares a key-encryption key (KEK) with the recipient (for use with the AES-Key Wrap scheme), or
+- shares a key-encryption key (KEK) with the recipient (for use with the AES Key Wrap scheme), or
-- is in possession of the public key of the recipient (for use with HPKE).
+- is in possession of the public key of the recipient (for use with ECDH-ES).

 Both cases require some upfront communication interaction.
 This interaction is likely provided by an IoT device management solution, as described in {{RFC9019}}.

-For AES-Key Wrap to provide high security it is important that the KEK is of high entropy, and that implementations protect the KEK from disclosure.
+For AES Key Wrap to provide high security it is important that the KEK is of high entropy, and that implementations protect the KEK from disclosure.
 Compromise of the KEK may result in the disclosure of all key data protected with that KEK.